China Is a Declining Power—and That's the Problem. Why do great powers fight great wars?

 - The Washington Post.
 Snowden Documents Reveal Scope of Secrets Exposed to China in 2001 Spy Plane Incident.
 When China boldly seized a U.S. underwater drone in the South China Sea last December and initially refused to give it back, the incident ignited a weeklong political standoff and conjured memories of a similar event more than 15 years ago.

 Last week it was Russia vowing to shoot down American missiles bound for Syrian chemical-weapon sites.
-Judging from recent Chinese words and deeds, next week could see the U.S. How Not to Win an AI Arms Race With China.
+Judging from recent Chinese words and deeds, next week could see the U.S. Navy attempting to repulse a Chinese assault on nearby Taiwan.
+The Chinese Communist Party depicts the island as a wayward province and has pledged to restore mainland sovereignty there—by force if necessary.
+As China amasses military power, improving its chances of imposing a solution at manageable cost, it may define necessary more expansively.
+How Not to Win an AI Arms Race With China.
 A lawmaker’s proposal to curb Chinese investment in U.S. artificial-intelligence firms has more than a few critics.